Skip to main content

 The purpose of this focus is not only to provide an objective baseline for determining disciplinary actions, but also to provide a basis for counseling students on the importance of academic integrity and the increasing seriousness of violating integrity as they progress in their academic and professional careers.

-We also have available a PDF of the Administrative Sanctioning Guidelines (PDF).
+Download a copy of the Administrative Sanctioning Guidelines (PDF).

+Use the following 3 criteria to determine the point value of an academic integrity violation.
 The criteria become a transparent, consistent starting point for the sanctioning process.
-The intent of the scoring process is NOT to replace the judgment of the university’s professional administrators, but to provide guidance to ensure consistent and fair sanctioning across the general campus.
+The intent of the scoring process is not to replace the judgment of the university’s professional administrators, but to provide guidance to ensure consistent and fair sanctioning across the general campus.

 Criteria #1: Violation History